lucblassel/zlanderous.github.io/_posts/2019-02-26-what-are-decision-trees.markdown

 {:refdef}

 *Why don't we keep partitioning until there are no stragglers ?* you might ask.
-To uderstand that let's take a look at what the tree would look like if we kept splitting the dataset until each subspace was only filled with one species:
+To understand that let's take a look at what the tree would look like if we kept splitting the dataset until each subspace was only filled with one species:

 {:refdef: style="text-align: center;"}
 ![an overfitted tree]({{site.baseurl}}/assets/images/overfitted_tree.svg)